pawelblaszczyk5/maze-game/README.md

 [![Maze Game example recording](public/game-recording.gif)](https://maze-game-pawelblaszczyk.netlify.app/)

 This is a simple maze solving game made in React.js.
 That was the first thing that I made while learning it.
+Since then, I rewrote it from scratch :)

 ## Live version